Atm/Debit Card, How to Safely Use It

 When you hand your card to pay for your meal, you have the implied right of protection of that card and the account to which it is connected.
 You are the one in control, not the waitress or waiter.
 If you feel funny about handing your card to them, ask for the manager.
 You do have that right as well, especially if you have had problems there before.

 Thieves are always prepared to memorize your account number.
-They have memorized the beginning numbers of your account because the beginning numbers-usually the first six-identify the bank and are the same on all accounts from that bank.
+They can forget about the beginning numbers of your account because those numbers-usually the first six-identify the bank and are the same on all accounts from that bank.
 All a thief has to do is see the logo and they know the bank and half your number.
 Then they remember the last numbers on your card and they are golden.
 Often, they can guess the expiration date because the banks usually issue them every three years.
 This means that they can put the expiration date as the day you are using it and then just keep adding until they find the correct one.
 Since banks use month and year, this could be a very quick process.
 Scary, but oh so true.

 Make sure before you call.
 If you did make the charge and you dispute it, the bank may mark you as someone who is trying to get out of their charges.
 That could be bad for you in the future.
 However, mistakes can, and quite often are, made; when that happens, own up to it and accept the charge.
 This will impress the bank and perhaps help your reputation at the same time.